 I'm not saying they shouldn't trade him, but come on.
 Be smart about this.
 You're really going to give up Tony Parker for a shot at Jonas Valanciunas?
 Have some self-respect.

 Derrick Williams Is The Best Player In The Draft.
 We'll talk more about this later in the week, but it's pretty amazing that everyone's just conceded that Kyrie Irving's the best player in the draft.
 It's like the Duke-Arizona game never happened.
-Granted, Irving's a natural point guard and Williams is sort of a tweener, but it's not like Williams is, either.
+Granted, Irving's a natural point guard and Williams is sort of a tweener, but it's not like Williams is Michael Beasley, either.

 He can shoot, he can bang down low, and he's got unreal athleticism.
 Worst case scenario, he evolves into a more athletic version of Antawn Jamison.
-Best case, he's2.0.
+Best case, he's Paul Pierce 2.0.
 Also, David Kahn's practically begging for a reason not to take him at No. 2.